 ||80% von 7,810.-||Total 6,248.-||

-plus child and education allowances per day according to cantonal rules, provided no one else is entitled to these allowances.
+plus child and education allowances per day according to cantonal rules, provided the other parent is not able to claim these allowances.

-Short-time work has no impact on the period of entitlement to unemployment benefits.
-Following a period of short-time work, unemployment benefits will be based on normal wages.
+Working reduced hours has no impact on the period of entitlement to unemployment benefits.
+Following a period of reduced working hours, unemployment benefits are based on normal wages.

-Both employers and employees may terminate the employment contract during a short-time work period, subject to the applicable notice periods.
-Employers must pay employees full wages for the duration of the notice period, regardless whether full employment is available or not.
+Both employers and employees may terminate the employment contract during a period of reduced working hours subject to the applicable notice periods.
+Employers must pay employees full wages for the duration of the notice period, regardless of whether full employment is available or not.